vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 11. What is ARC?

 ### Answer:
-ARC (Automatic Reference Counting) automatically manages memory in Swift.
+ARC (Automatic Reference Counting) is Swift’s memory management system that automatically tracks and manages the memory of class objects.
-It keeps track of how many strong references point to a class object.
-When reference count becomes 0, the object is removed from memory.
+It counts strong references to an object and removes the object from memory when the count becomes zero.

 ### Example:
 ```swift